18F/domain-scan/README.md

 ## Gathering hostnames

-This tool also includes a facility for gathering domain names that end in a given suffix (e.g. `.gov`) from various sources.
+This tool also includes a facility for gathering domain names that end in one or more given suffixes (e.g. `.gov` or `.gov.uk`) from various sources.

 By default, only fetches third-level and higher domains (excluding second-level domains).